typelevel/cats/docs/src/main/tut/freemonad.md

 Real world applications often time combine different algebras.
-The `Inject` typeclass described by Swierstra in [Data types à la carte](http://www.staff.science.uu.nl/~swier004/Publications/DataTypesALaCarte.pdf) let us compose different algebras in the context of `Free`
+The `Inject` typeclass described by Swierstra in [Data types à la carte](http://www.staff.science.uu.nl/~swier004/Publications/DataTypesALaCarte.pdf) let us compose different algebras in the context of `Free`.

 Let's see a trivial example of unrelated ADT's getting composed as a `Coproduct` that conform a more complex program.